llemcke/VacationWeather/README.md

 First step to pull data from API is done.
 Calculating averages of weather data for past 5 years is done.
 Issues so far:
--Calls for checks are expensive.
+- Calls for checks are expensive.
 One week check for one location is 8 calls* 5 years...
 40 calls per location.
 Ideas to mitigate issues:
--Create test API to store some data for testing
+- Create test API to store some data for testing
--Stop making calls and hardcode in data for now since the API calls have proven to work so far.
+- Stop making calls and hardcode in data for now since the API calls have proven to work so far.

 **July 25th:**
 Pulling data from API is fully working and have changed the file to be a class for easy function calling.->api_calls